YCHM0304/reportGenerator/Readme.md

 ### Get Report

-After generating the report, you can take a look at the generated report by pressing the `Get Report` button.
+After generating the report, you can take a look at the generated report by clicking the `Get Report` button.

 ![Get Report](images/get_report.png)